Luciano (DJ): Cadenza

 Luciano often collaborated on music with his friend, Swiss DJ/producer Philippe Quenum.
 In 2002, they had two tracks, which they wanted to release.
 His sister Amélie, who was studying to be a graphic designer in Chile, designed the album cover for the tracks.
-Along with the cover, she designed the logo for their label name "Cadenza," which signifies cadence in Spanish.
+Along with the cover, she designed the logo for a label to release them, "Cadenza," which signifies cadence in Spanish.
 At the beginning Cadenza was supposed to be a short endeavor, a platform for releasing only a few tracks.
-Because of the huge success of their first EP with the track "Orange Mistake," Luciano and Quenum decided to carry on running the label.
-Currently there are approximately ten people working the day-to-day operations in conjunction with Luciano.
-His sister continues to do all the graphics for the label.
-Cadenza Lab records was created as the label's digital offshoot.
+Because of the huge success of the first EP with the track "Orange Mistake," Luciano decided to carry on running the label.

 Æther Live

 The Narod Niki project - which involved few DJs such as Dandy Jack, Richie Hawtin, Ricardo Villalobos, Carl Craig, Zip, Maurizio, Basic Channel, and Luciano himself - was a live laptop jam session.
 Narod Niki played infrequently over the years 2003, 2004, 2006, and 2007 and its performances usually had an assigned theme to them.
 In 2009, after taking four years to complete, Luciano decided to escalate a multi-sensory experience of his own called Æther Live.
 The project involved label mates - Reboot, Mirko Loco, Lee Van Dowski, and Digitaline - who each would play sounds using Ableton Live.
 Luciano would stand likewise to a conductor with his back to the audience, selecting which sounds would be ultimately heard by the audience.
 The musical symphony of five DJs and a percussionist was coupled with a visual aspect, where each sound had a denominated color synchronized.
 Luciano as well as Todd Graft and Loki of Micro Chunk controlled the visuals throughout the performance. Æther Live had eleven tour dates, with stops in Europe, Asia, and North America.